kristinponsonby/cats-of-studio-ghibli/README.md

 Use:

-Type ruby run/rb. and follow the on screen prompts.
+Type bin/show_me_cats to start the app and follow the on screen prompts.

 Contributors Guide: